ignc-research/arena-rosnav/docs/Installation.md

 ##### Prerequisites

-In order to use the install script you need to have [Poetry](https://python-poetry.org/docs/), Python 3.8+, curl and git installed and available in your shell.
+In order to use the install script you need to have [Poetry](https://python-poetry.org/docs/), Python 3.8+ and the correct `python-dev` library for your Python version installed and available in your shell.
+It is important that your activated Python version is the one which you want to use for the Poetry virtual environment.

 #### Installation